 One of the many challenges proposal teams face is ensuring their cost estimate and proposal schedule data are in alignment.
-Bi-directional cost and schedule integration with Oracle Primavera P6 is just one of many functions built into BOEMax designed to simplify life for proposal teams.
+Bi-directional cost and schedule integration with Oracle Primavera P6 is just one of many functions built into BOEMax cost estimate software designed to simplify life for proposal teams.
 This blog is an introduction on how this bi-directional cost and schedule integration can help proposal teams create quality proposal cost and schedule data.

 About Bi-Directional Cost and Schedule Integration with P6

 Being able to share data between application systems always helps to reduce the time spent creating data.
 It also eliminates time wasted doing data comparisons or correcting disconnects.
 When you are able to easily create and maintain a single source for the data this also helps to improve the quality of the data.